 The bottom line is that while an eyeless phenotype would not have a high fitness in an above-ground environment, having eyes would be quite costly in a cave environment.
 Thus, eyeless phenotypes would suddenly have a high fitness, but only in the context of this niche.
 But how do you get from point A to point B, particularly when most existing theoretical models assume gradual and/or genotypic-driven change?

 This is where statistical models of extreme events comes into play.
 While the biological model suggests that eyeless phenotypes is the consequence of a failed protective mechanism, we can also understand these changes as extreme events that have a statistical distribution in any evolutionary context.
 Fortunately, we can turn to statistical physics for two candidate models: the Abelian sandpile model , and the Dragon King model .

-Conceptual model and agent-based Java simulation of an Abelian Sandpile Model (a.k.a. the Bak-Weisenfeld-Tang model).
+Conceptual model and agent-based Java simulation of an Abelian Sandpile Model (a.k.a. the Bak-Weisenfeld-Tang model of self-organization).
 Adding sand grains to the pile results in avalanches distributed according to a power law distribution.